tboquet/python-alp/docs/Tutorials/tuto1.rst

 A word on the interpretation of the params:
  * the parameter C is the regularisation parameter of the Logistic Regression.
-A small value of C means a higher L2 constraint on w (the L2 constraint is not applied on $c$, the intercept parameter).
+A small value of C means a higher L2 constraint on w (the L2 constraint is not applied on C, the intercept parameter).
 A larger C can lead to overfitting, while a smaller value can lead to too much regularization.
 As such, it is the ideal candidate for automatic tuning.
  * the tol parameter is the tolerance for stopping criteria.
 Our experiments did not show a strong impact of this parameter unless it was set to high values.

 4 - Validation that the best model is better than the untuned one